Collin's been a movie critic since 2009. In real life he works in marketing and is also a novelist ("Good Riddance" published in Oct 2015).

 We’re first introduced to Tami Oldham (Woodley), as she comes to in the flooded hold of her sailboat.
 She’s bleeding, disoriented, and screaming for her missing fiance.
 After Kormákur has us stumble around alongside her for a few minutes, he begins to widen out, showing the destroyed boat and then the water.
 And more water.
 Until the boat is a small speck in a vast, unforgiving ocean.

-The screenwriting team of brothers Aaron and Jordan Kandell (Moana) and David Branson Smith (Ingrid Goes West) take Oldham’s own memoir about the adventure and spins it into an intense and riveting tale of survival against all odds.
+The screenwriting team of brothers Aaron and Jordan Kandell (Moana) and David Branson Smith (Ingrid Goes West) take Oldham’s own memoir about the adventure and spin it into an intense and riveting tale of survival against all odds.
 And it works especially well since they take just the right amount of time to give us Oldham’s backstory, flashing back and forth between the past and the present.
 Adrift, in essence, becomes two movies expertly folded together; one timeline starts with the hurricane that spelled Oldham’s peril, and the other ends with it, and Kormákur flash-edits between the two beautifully, keeping us simultaneously on the edge of our seat and dizzyingly off-balance throughout.

 Woodley, who seems to have put the disastrous Divergent series far in her rearview, proves herself worthy of the challenging and unforgiving role in what amounts to a one-woman show, and it reminds us of the talent we first saw in display in 2011’s The Descendants.
 Sam Claflin also shines as Tami’s fiance, despite the performance being mostly relegated to flashbacks.